remarkjs/remark/Readme.md

 Instead of exposing reference-style footnotes, it’s possible to stringify inline footnotes (when possible).

 By default, footnotes are stringified after the document.
-By setting `preferReferenceFootnotes: false` footnotes containing a single paragraph can be stringified inline.
+By setting `referenceFootnotes: false` footnotes containing a single paragraph can be stringified inline.

 ```js
 var ast = mdast.parse(